Serendipity0429/User-Trajectory-Retriever/README.md

 4. The extension will automatically start recording user trajectories on specified websites once a task is initiated from the platform.
 5. After completing a task, the recorded data can be viewed and replayed from the user's dashboard on the web platform.

+## Privacy and Incognito Mode

+For the best experience and to ensure your privacy, we recommend using the extension in **Incognito Mode**.
+This helps isolate the recording session and prevents interference from other browser extensions or cached data.

+**We respect your privacy.** The recording script, powered by `rrweb`, is configured to **exclude password inputs** and other sensitive fields.
+However, we still recommend that you avoid interacting with personal or sensitive information while the extension is active.

+## Disabling the Extension When Not in Use

+To protect your privacy, we strongly recommend that you **disable or uninstall the extension when you are not actively working on a task**.

+You can manage the extension by following these steps:

+1. Open Google Chrome and navigate to `chrome://extensions`.
+2. Locate the **User-Trajectory-Retriever** extension.
+3.  **To temporarily disable it** (recommended between tasks), toggle the switch to the off position.
+4.  **To permanently remove it**, click the **Remove** button.

 ## Directory Structure

 ```